andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/hades217/awesome-ai) - A curated list of artificial intelligence resources (Courses, Tools, App, Open Source Project).
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [Awesome-GNN4TS](https://github.com/KimMeen/Awesome-GNN4TS) - 📈 Awesome resources related to GNNs for Time Series Analysis (GNN4TS) 🔥
-- [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [awesome-fiber](https://github.com/gofiber/awesome-fiber) - ✨ A curated list of awesome Fiber middlewares, boilerplates, recipes, articles and tools.
-- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest NL2SQL (Text-to-SQL) techniques in the literature and provide practical guidance for researchers and practitioners.
-If we missed any interesting work, feel free to contact us.
 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
 - [open-source-handbook](https://github.com/shainakrumme/open-source-handbook) - ⭐️ Open source projects for all skill levels.